Nuclear blasts…they’re not thought about much in modern society — at least not as much as they were a generation ago.

 To begin with, it’s not contagious.
 You can’t catch radiation sickness simply by being around somebody who has it.

 However, that person is likely covered in radioactive fallout.
-So until you can get the person clean of the fallout, you need to be careful with how close you get to them.
+So until you can get the person clean of the fallout, you must be careful with how close you get to them.

 Coming Up with a Long-Term Game Plan

-So let’s say that you made it through the initial blast, and you made it into shelter before the fallout started falling.
+So let’s say that you made it through the initial blast and into shelter before the fallout started falling.

 You likely have questions about food and water.
 Is what you have around you safe to ingest?